criminalip/Criminalip-Volatility3-Plugins/README.md

 - In the process of analyzing dump files, it is possible to identify the risk associated with IPs and domains contained within, enabling more advanced forms of memory forensics.
 - The plugin is written based on Volatility 3 and may not be compatible with versions below Volatility 3.
 - After downloading the file, you can place it in the volatility3/volatility3/foy/plugins directory to use it.
+- At the end of this README, you can find YouTube tutorial videos guiding you on how to install the Criminal IP Volatility plugin and conduct memory forensics with it.​
 ​
 # **Prerequisites**
 -   To access IP and domain data, you will need a Criminal IP API key.
 You can sign up for free at [https://www.criminalip.io/](https://www.criminalip.io/) and obtain your API key from the "My Information" section on the Criminal IP website.